 Loading data into memory

-Now that we have a working program, it’s time for us to jail-break out of our 512 bytes of memory by jumping to another part of memory which will have some code we can execute.
-There are 2 things we need to do in order to do this; (1) write some code that we can jump to at a specific address, and (2) jump to the new address from the boot loader.
+Now that we have a working program, it is time for us to jail-break out of our 512 bytes of memory by jumping to another part of memory which will have code we can execute.
+There are two things we need to do for do this; (1) write a bit of code that we can jump to at a specific address, and (2) jump to the new address from the boot loader.

-We’ll begin by writing the code we wish to inject into the floppy drive.
-We could create its own assembly file and in turn its own object file which we can then insert into our floppy image; but for simplicity we’ll stick to a single assembly file for now.
+We will begin by writing the code we wish to inject into the floppy drive.
+We could create its own assembly file and in turn its own object file which we can then insert into our floppy image; but for simplicity we will stick to a single assembly file for now.

 BITS 16 ; Instruct the system this is 16-bit code